saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## What You'll Need

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up))
-* A native Android, iOS, or iPadOS mobile app that makes HTTP/HTTPS requests.
-We currently support the following:
+* A native Android, iOS, or iPadOS mobile application.
-  * Android 10 and higher
-  * iOS 10+ up to iOS 15.3

 ## Using Audio Capture on Real Devices